search

 decision

 Based on the advice of the committee, the board will decide whether to award a grant.
 Applicants will be informed of this outcome in a decision letter.
-Consortiums awarded a grant in application round 1A will receive a message from Creative Industries Fund NL with instructions for starting application round 1B.
+Consortiums awarded a grant in application round 2A will receive a message from Creative Industries Fund NL with instructions for starting application round 2B.

 accountability

 If you receive a grant from the Creative Industries Fund NL, you will also be given certain obligations.
-Using the accountability form and budget plan, you must demonstrate that the activities for which a grant has been awarded have been carried out and are eligible under the grant scheme.
+For an award in application round 2A, you must subsequently demonstrate – using the accountability form and a realised budget – that the activities for which the grant was awarded have indeed been carried out and are eligible for funding.

 who is the lead applicant and who are the co-applicants?

-The lead applicant is a private legal entity in the cultural and media fields or a producer.
+The lead applicant is a cultural or media organisation, or a producer.
 On behalf of the consortium, this person submits the application, receives the grant and takes care of accountability.
-In the grant scheme you will find the exact entry requirements the main applicant must meet.
+In the grant scheme, you will find the exact entry requirements and conditions the lead applicant must meet.

-The co-applicants are the participants with whom the lead applicant is in the consortium.
-These can be creators, designers, producers, organisations or researchers.
+The co-applicants are the participants with whom the lead applicant is part of the consortium.
+These may include creators or designers, producers, cultural or media organisations, or researchers or research institutions.
 The lead applicant and co-applicants are all equal participants in the consortium.

 is it possible to participate in multiple consortiums?

 Yes, consortium participants (lead applicants and co-applicants) may be part of multiple consortiums that submit applications to this scheme, provided they have sufficiently substantiated the necessity of this in their applications and clarified the distinction between their participation in the different consortiums.
-International partners may also collaborate with multiple consortiums.
+Partners may also collaborate with multiple consortiums.
+It is not possible for participants to act as the lead applicant in multiple applications within application round 2A.
+After receiving a grant award in application round 2B, it is not possible to act again as the lead applicant in an application within this grant scheme in the following calendar year.

-is it possible to apply to round 1B without being selected in round 1A?
+is it possible to apply to round 2B without being selected in round 2A?

-No, only consortiums that are awarded a grant in application round 1A can submit an application for round 1B.
+No, only consortiums that are awarded a grant in application round 2A can submit an application for round 2B.

-No, you cannot submit revised applications under this scheme.
-If your application is rejected, the next opportunity to submit a new application is expected to be again in 2026.
+Yes.
+If your application is rejected in application round 2A, the next opportunity to submit a new application is expected to be in 2027.
+Do make sure to indicate any new facts or changed circumstances.

 Steps to take